Gur0v/zeptofetch/README.md

 ![zeptofetch Preview](https://monke.party/sish07tp.webp)

-*Example output on Bazzite Linux with the stock color scheme*
+*Example output on Bazzite Linux with the stock color scheme, the line beneath the username and hostname (--------------) is now dynamically generated to match the exact length since the release of zeptofetch v1.0-rc2*

 ## ✨ Key Features